Blusutils/DESrv/README.md

 * prefersecure
 * * `bool` `not required`
-* * Prefers all sockets to use secured connection (in example WSS instead straight Websockets).
+* * Prefers all sockets to use secured connection (in example WSS instead standard Websockets).
 </details>